 There are different schools of thought on the best way to train dogs.
 This is especially true when determining how to potty train a Yorkie.

 Yorkie puppies are a challenge when it comes to training.
-However, with the right approach, you can ensure that these little dogs know the rules.

-In this guide to potty training a Yorkie we will look at some of the important problems that owners will have to deal with when housebreaking this breed. [/thrive_text_block]
+However, with the right approach, you can ensure that these little dogs know the rules.[thrive_text_block color=”blue” headline=””]In this guide to potty training a Yorkie we will look at some of the important problems that owners will have to deal with when housebreaking this breed. [/thrive_text_block]

 First we will look at the indoor house training, with information on the best tricks and tools to use to make sure that they find an appropriate spot and stick to it.

 Here we will look at why this is seen as the better option in many household and the important training tools to succeed.
 We will also talk about other helpful resources, tips and issues that you may encounter in this journey.